spack/pypi-to-spack-package/README.md

 ```

 This command populates [spack_requirements.txt](spack_requirements.txt).
 The `--new` flag ensures
-that we will later generate new versions not yet in Spack, but available from PyPI.
+that we will later generate new versions not yet in Spack available in PyPI.

 Next, we generate `package.py` files for the top N versions: